ENGL 121 Sections

 Prerequisite: English 114, 115, 120, or another writing-intensive (“WR”) course at Yale.

 Questions?
-Before or during preregistration for spring courses, contact the instructors or the course director, Andrew Ehrgood.
+Before or during registration, contact the instructors or the course director, Andrew Ehrgood.